slokeshrestha26/slokeshrestha26.github.io/projects.md

 ![EIT-Kit](assets/img/EIT-kit thumbnail.png)
 ***The goal of the project is to propose an electrical impedance tomography (EIT) toolkit for designing and fabricating health and motion sensing devices.***

 I worked on the follow-up project of the Electrical Impedance Tomography (EIT) kit.
 I added more features to the EIT mobile visualization API and performed benchmark tests for the image reconstruction algorithm.
-This project will be presented in UIST 2021.

 <p style = "font-size: 0.9em;"> In Proceedings of UIST 2021 (to appear)</p>